Delsin-Yu/GDPanelFramework/README.md

 The following usage ***WILL*** crash the framework:

+- Creating a panel by specifying a type that's not equal to the type of the `Script`.
 - Openning a panel that's not initialized, which probably means the instance of this panel is not obtained through `CreatePanel` API.
 - Openning a panel that's already opened.
 - Closing a panel that's not the last opened panel.
+- Providing an invalid `CompositeInputActionState` enum.
+- Authorising a `panel container popping` with a `node` which is pushed by a different `node`.
+- Awaiting an `AsyncAwaitable` that has already awaited.
+- Calling `GetResult()` on an `AsyncAwaitable` that has not completed yet.